gabbersepp/dev.to-posts/blog-posts/net-internals/net-bitness/net-bitness.md

 ![](./assets/taskmanager.jpg)

 # Installation paths
-You want to see the installed versions of .NET framework.
+You want to see the installed versions of .NET framework?
 On my Windows 10, the runtimes are installed in this path: `C:\Windows\Microsoft.NET`.

 ![](./assets/install-path.jpg)